500godsway/Pharmacy-system-V1/README.md

-# Pharmacy system
+# ultimatePharmacy
- Manage pharmcy inventory
+ Ultimate Pharmacy system specically designed to manage your pharmaceutical and non-pharmaceutical stocks and expiry dates